 PLC's HR policy ensures that people who will contribute positively to the Company's mission, vision and objectives are selected, trained, motivated, retained and adequately rewarded.
 All employees align their behaviour to achieve company goals.

 Employment policies are based on equality and diversity.
-We believe that eliminating discrimination in the workplace improves productivity and performance, allowing talents to be effectively utilised.
-Thus, we are committed to eliminating discrimination on the grounds of race, gender, transgender, religious beliefs, disability, age, or any other basis.
-The branch managers and divisional heads are responsible for actively promoting equal opportunity and ensuring a zero tolerance approach to discrimination.
+We at PLC believe that eliminating discrimination in the workplace improves productivity and performance, allowing talents to be effectively utilised.
+Thus, we are committed to eliminating discrimination on the grounds of race, gender, religious beliefs, disability, age, or any other basis.
+The branch managers and divisional heads of all branches and sectors are responsible for actively promoting equal opportunity and ensuring a zero tolerance approach to discrimination.

-The policy ensures that employees are treated fairly and their contributions to the Company's success are recognised and appreciated.
+Our policy also ensures that employees are treated fairly and their contributions to the Company's success are recognised and appreciated.
 This is done by periodically reviewing performance and rewarding employees appropriately.

 Recruitment and Selection